-In China something like 40% of available resources has been directed to fixed investment which is over twice that employed in so-called developed countries.
+At the same time as Anglo-Saxon societies are enjoying their autumn harvest, the Chinese have been deploying over 40% of their economy on fixed investment which is over twice that employed in so-called developed countries.
 This has already led to very low levels of profit on the mainland in certain industries and may drag down foreign company profits as surpluses appear on international markets (eg. steel, aluminium and even cars).
 More interesting, though, is China's desire to secure long term supplies eg. Unocal for \$US18.5 billion in cash, and to move up the supply chain to control distribution and to own brands eg. IBM's PC business.
 Depending on the level of this activity, this could have interesting implications as recycled current account surpluses are applied to real assets rather than nominal obligations such as US treasuries.
 Either way, there are important political implications.

-Chinese and US Resources (Millions of Tonnes)
+China and US resources (mns of tons)